find your perfect postgrad program

 Summary

-From across sociology and allied social sciences, you will gain a thorough understanding of theories and methodologies that explore the social world.
-Then you will have the opportunity to tailor your programme to your own specific interests through our wide range of options.
+A core aspect of the programme entails thinking through the relationship between theory and praxis and multiple theoretical approaches to Sociology.
+Over the course of the programme, you will gain a thorough understanding of theories and methodologies that explore the social world.
+You will also have the opportunity to tailor your programme to your own specific interests through our wide range of options.

 Summary

-From across sociology and allied social sciences, you will gain a thorough understanding of theories and methodologies that explore the social world.
-Then you will have the opportunity to tailor your programme to your own specific interests through our wide range of options.
+A core aspect of the programme entails thinking through the relationship between theory and praxis and multiple theoretical approaches to Sociology.
+Over the course of the programme, you will gain a thorough understanding of theories and methodologies that explore the social world.
+You will also have the opportunity to tailor your programme to your own specific interests through our wide range of options.

 Summary